51m0n397/IoT2020Course/README.md

 This is an example of how to build a crowd-sensing IoT application using the sensors inside our smartphones to do human activity recognition.

-### Part 1: Cloud based architecture
+### Part 1: Cloud-based architecture
 In this first part the raw data from the sensors is sent to the cloud where is then performed the activity recognition.

 #### Architecture
 ![](/images/architecture4a.png)

 - A javascript web-app running on the smartphones collects the accelerometer raw data and publishes it on an MQTT topic.
-The code for this is in the folder **crowd-sensing/cloud-based/smarthpone-webapp**;
+The code for this is in the folder **crowd-sensing/cloud-based/smartphone-webapp**;

 - AWS is used to manage the MQTT broker;